 You'd be forgiven for assuming that I must have a long standing love of the sea and sailing.
 In fact, nothing could be further from the truth.
-As far as boats were concerned, back in the 1990s, I’d never been on anything smaller than a ferry, and, when I was just three years old, almost drowned in the sea; only the quick thinking of my father, a serving police officer trained in CPR, saved my life.
+As far as boats were concerned, back in the 1990s, I’d never been on anything smaller than a ferry.
+And, when I was just three years old, I almost drowned in the sea; only the quick thinking of my father, a serving police officer trained in CPR, saved my life.

-Although too young to appreciate it at the time, I truly believe that this experience, which I still remember vividly to this day, not only left me with a fear of deep water but also created an inbuilt sense of survival, adventure and a desire never to be beaten.
+Although too young to appreciate it at the time, I truly believe that this experience, which I still remember vividly to this day, not only left me with a fear of deep water but also created an inbuilt sense of survival and adventure.
 I'm delighted to share five life lessons that have made me the person I am today, which could, perhaps, help someone else to always see the glass as ‘half-full’.
-Here are the five life lessons I learned while sailing around the world:

 I moved from England to Ibiza, one of the Spanish Balearic Islands, in 1986, and, to my delight, my mother and stepfather decided to follow me out there in 1989, after their retirement.
-I was so fortunate to experience the pleasure and the happiness this brought, of actually getting to know my mother as a friend and not just a parent.
-Then in 1991, she was rushed to a hospital and died a week later, having been diagnosed with acute leukaemia.
+I was so fortunate to experience the pleasure and the happiness this brought – actually developing a friendship with my mother, rather than just seeing her as a parent.
+Then, in 1991, she was rushed to a hospital and died just a week later, having been diagnosed with acute leukaemia.

-This was a life-changer for me, as my mother was only 68 years old and believed that she had many years ahead of her.
-After that, I decided not to waste a single moment of mine.
-For all of you that have mothers, (and fathers), still living, be sure to spend time with them, no matter how busy life gets, and ask them questions that need answers because, one day, as I discovered, it will be too late.
+This was a life-changer for me.
+My mother was only 68 and believed that she still had many years ahead of her.
+After she passed, I decided not to waste a single moment of my life and have never looked back.
+So, for all of you that still have mothers (and fathers), be sure to spend time with them, no matter how busy life gets or how complicated your relationship.
+Ask them questions that need answers now because, one day, as I discovered, it will be too late.

-“Life is to be lived, and I truly believe that if you're miserable, sad or grieving, then it's time for a change, however radical.”
+“Life lesson one: life is to be lived, and I truly believe that if you're miserable, sad or grieving, then it's time for a change, however radical.”

 Gibraltar greeted us with high winds and an engine that wouldn't start, driving us towards the dangers of the rock itself.
 Fortunately, a passing fishing boat realised the peril we were in and came close enough for us to throw a rope so that they could tow us in.

-This act of kindness has led to a lifelong friendship with the fishing boat skipper, who is now retired and living in Spain.
-After a major refit of the yacht and six wonderful weeks on the 'Rock’, we set sail for the Canary Islands, visiting most of them before stopping at Puerto Mogan Marina, Gran Canaria, in readiness to stock up with supplies for the ten-day Atlantic crossing.
+This act of kindness has led to a lifelong friendship with the fishing boat skipper, now retired and living in Spain.
+After a major refit of the yacht and six wonderful weeks on the 'Rock’, we set sail for the Canary Islands, visiting most of them before stopping at Gran Canaria, in readiness to stock up with supplies for the ten-day Atlantic crossing.

-Frightening though this was, the danger was averted by a hard tack, leaving me wondering what on earth I was doing on this (as was now apparent) tiny, 40-foot boat!
+Frightening though this was, the danger was averted by a hard tack, leaving me wondering what on earth I was doing on this tiny – as was now apparent – 40-foot boat!
 When I gazed up at the sky, and the stars were so vast and close that I felt as though I could reach up and grab one.
 I've never seen stars and such a black sky like this since, and, despite having been extremely frightened, I knew that I was embarking on a once in a lifetime challenge which would ensure that nothing would scare me again.

-Dolphins playing in the wake of the boat would follow us for hours, man-of-war jellyfish, with their stunning colours, would float by, deadly yet incredibly beautiful, there for all to see forever more.
+Dolphins playing in the wake of the boat would follow us for hours, man-of-war jellyfish, with their stunning colours, would float by, deadly yet incredibly beautiful.
 The bluest of skies and, in light winds, the red, yellow, green and blue of the cruising chute billowing out on the bow; all these wonderful life experiences made the inconveniences of life on board pale into insignificance.

-We encountered several bad storms, including a hurricane, while at sea, but managed to survive relatively unscathed, mainly, I have to say, due to the sailing skills of my companions.
+We encountered several bad storms while sailing the world, including a hurricane, while at sea, but managed to survive relatively unscathed, mainly, I have to say, due to the sailing skills of my companions.
 We experienced cruising from one gorgeous Caribbean island to another and then on to the South American coastline, during which important life lessons were learned.